 However, we have yet to see a one-size-fits-all betting deposit option that works for everyone, everywhere.
 The best banking methods vary based on your location, currency, and language.

 Some gambling payment methods are only available to select countries while others are open worldwide.
 If you’re considering making a deposit and want to know more about available funding methods and which betting sites accept them, you’ve come to the right place.

 The descriptions below list major categories of betting deposit options followed by detailed explanations of how specific methods work.

 - E-wallet Betting Sites: Electronic wallet services such as Neteller, Skrill and PayPal offer a convenient funding mechanism for frequent punters.
 As the name suggests, e-wallets act as digital wallets where you can store your money, initiate deposits, and receive payments.
 E-wallets act as middlemen between your banking information and your betting site.

 - eChecks: Electronic checks are simple, fast and safe.
 All you need is a checking account and you can input your information to send money straight from the bank to your betting account.
 Many online betting sites offer eCheck deposits and payouts.

 - Prepaid Voucher Betting Sites: Prepaid vouchers offer greater security and anonymity than most other payment methods.
 You can take physical cash to the local petrol station or department store and leave with an anonymous card or voucher credited with the cash.
 Take your voucher home, log into your player account, and enter the information provided with the voucher/card.
 Paysafecard is one of the most recognized names in the prepaid betting voucher category.

-- Instant Deposits: These are the types of betting payment methods you should consider first if you want to start placing real money bets as quickly as possible.
+- Instant Deposits: These are the types of online betting payment methods you should consider first if you want to start placing real money bets as quickly as possible.
 The methods described on this page usually have you up and running in minutes.

 Debit and Credit Card Deposits